 Customer-provided administrator credentials for managing Citrix Cloud services, including Citrix Analytics.

 Customer-owned administrator accounts that receive emails or notifications from Citrix Cloud services.

-Customer-provided administrator credentials for deploying and integrating the agents such as Citrix ADM agents, Analytics policy agent.
+Customer-provided administrator credentials for deploying and integrating the agents such as Citrix ADM agents.
 Access to these agents must be restricted because they store the keys locally to communicate with Citrix Analytics.

 Citrix Analytics-generated credentials for configuring Citrix Analytics Add-on for Splunk.

 End user devices running on Windows, Mac, Android, iOS to connect to Citrix Cloud or Citrix Workspace and integrated with data sources.